Eneyire/Eneyire/README.md

 - 👋 Hi, I’m Eneyire Omuya
-- 👀 I’m interested in Data Science and Artificial Intelligence
+- 👀 I’m interested in Data Science, Artificial Intelligence and Prompt Engineering
-- 🌱 I’m currently learning Data Science and the github environment
+- 🌱 I’m currently learning Data Science, Python, SQL and the github environment
 - 💞️ I’m looking to collaborate on Data and AI pojects using Python

 <!---